Theodor

 manufacturer Chr.
 Winther expanded his

 business.
-The organ building was housed
+The organ building shop was

-in an old dismantled mill in Nørrebro,
+housed in an old dismantled mill in

-Copenhagen.
-The first task was the
+Nørrebro, Copenhagen.
+The first task was

-building of a six-voice organ for
+the building of a six-voice organ for

 Harboøre Kirke.
 This work had been